keptenkurk/Mobotix-tools/README.md

 * Be careful when programming camera's with a mix of software versions.
 A sample section taken from a camera with a different firmware might not work on another firmware.
 * Some configurations don't seem to end in a proper way and cause a timeout in the end.
 Although after investigation the proper config seemed to be stored.
+This behaviour should have been fixed as of 1.3
 * Using "append", "write" and "write params" in a single config file might cause trouble.
 Better write separate configs but be aware to use the right order when parts of these configs rely on each other (like calling an IP Notify which needs to be programmed before).